BetaHuhn/config/README.md

 ### Eslint

-This config includes a ESLint configuration I use in my personal projects.
+This config includes the ESLint configuration I use in my personal projects.
 To use this configuration, create an ESLint config file `.eslintrc.js` in the project root:

 ```js
 module.exports = require("@betahuhn/config").eslint;